Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Transformations

 All the transformations described above have been upgraded into abstract groups and can be algebraically represented within the different species of the mathematical ingredients of various physical models.
 However, if some transformations can be indifferently interpreted in both passive and active point of view, this is far from being the case for all of them.

-Precisely because gauge transformations fulfil their constructive role when they have no detectable consequences, they can only be interpreted as passive transformations \cite[and its references]{Brading/Brown04a}.
+Precisely because gauge transformations fulfill their constructive role when they have no detectable consequences, they can only be interpreted as passive transformations \citep[and its references]{Brading/Brown04a}.
 The same situation occurs in classical mechanics: after a relevant canonical transformation that interweaves them, the dynamical variables may loose the empirical interpretation they had before being transformed (say, the positions and velocities of the planets when blended into action-angle variables).
-Therefore, such transformations appear clearly as a change of description of the dynamics not as an active transformation of the system.
+Therefore, such transformations appear clearly as a change of description of the dynamics rather than an active transformation of the system.

 Examples of active (resp. passive) transformations that cannot naturally be considered from the passive (resp. active) point of view are given by transformations associated with an exchange, addition or subtraction of some constituents of the system (resp. the measuring device).
-If we are ready to accept a permutation between quantum particles as a candidate for being in~$\mathcal{T}$, why should not we consider also the replacement of a spring in a mechanical apparatus or the modification of the wavelength of a probe?
+If we are ready to accept a permutation between quantum particles as a candidate for being in~$\mathcal{T}$, why should we not consider also the replacement of a spring in a mechanical apparatus or the modification of the wavelength of a probe?
 Even though, these kinds of transformations are never (as far as I know) considered when talking about symmetry, this is precisely invariance with respect to them, as being discussed in \S~\ref{sec:invariance} below, that allows eventually to establish stable and universal laws.
 In practise, when attempting to reproduce an old or a remote experiment, the experimental set up is rarely moved but rather completely rebuilt from new materials.